dlockwood0281/dlockwood_cs131/README.md

 ## Overview

-This project provides an intruduction for understanding NVIDIA's CUDA (Compute Unified Device Architecture) platform.
+This project provides an introduction for understanding NVIDIA's CUDA (Compute Unified Device Architecture) platform.
 It includes code examples, Jupyter notebooks, documentation, and slides that demonstrate the massive performance improvements possible with GPU-accelerated parallel computing.

 ## What is CUDA?